 A Worshipping Community

 We seek to equip and support each other in the task of following and worshipping Jesus in all the different areas of life we find ourselves in.
-This means worship is not just about what we do on Sundays but allowing God to invade all that we do each day.
-We aim to understand how this call to worship relates to the life of our contemporary society – the media, family, politics, sport, the arts etc. We believe it is important to take the bible seriously, but not always literally.
+This means worship is not just about singing songs and what we do on a Sunday but allowing God to invade all that we do each day.
+We aim to understand how this call to worship relates to life in our contemporary society – in the media, family, politics, sport, the arts etc. We believe it is important to take the bible seriously, but not always literally.

 A Prophetic Community

-We are committed to identifying and affirming what is good and identifying and opposing what is evil, and living as best we can in the mess in the middle.
+We are committed to affirming what is good and opposing what is evil in our world, and living as best we can with the mess in the middle.
 We are committed to working and praying for God’s kingdom of justice, peace and hope to be present in our church, local community and wider world, believing in our role in seeing God’s ‘renewal of all things’.
 In our projects and activities, we value the many partnerships with different community groups – voluntary and statutory – in helping to make Tower Hamlets a peaceful, just and hopeful place to live and work.

 A Community of Disciples